How to subtract mixed numbers

 example of a mixed number

-Subtracting mixed numbers step by step
+How to subtract mixed numbers: step by step

-When learning to subtract mixed numbers, reviewing the process one step at a time can help children recognise each part of the mixed number and determine how to solve for that particular problem.
+When learning how to subtract mixed numbers, reviewing the process one step at a time can help children recognise each part of the mixed number and determine how to solve for that particular problem.

 Subtracting mixed numbers with like denominators